-2018 bonus awards
+2019 bonus awards

 Annual bonus opportunities are based upon CME Group's achievement of cash earnings and are awarded in consideration of the individual's performance during the year.
-The committee approved the bonuses for the named executive officers for 2018 based on our achievement of cash earnings and in recognition of the previously discussed accomplishments set forth on page 1.
+The committee approved the bonuses for the named executive officers for 2019 based on our achievement of cash earnings and cost synergies and in recognition of the previously discussed accomplishments set forth on page 1.